kubeflow/website/content/docs/azure/deploy/install-kubeflow.md

     # The following command is optional, to make kfctl binary easier to use.
     export PATH=$PATH:<path to where kfctl was unpacked>

-    # Initialize a kubeflow app:
+    # Set KF_NAME to the name of your Kubeflow deployment.
+This also becomes the
+    # name of the directory containing your configuration.
+    # For example, your deployment name can be 'my-kubeflow' or 'kf-test'.
-    export KFAPP=<your choice of application name for Kubeflow> (ensure this is lowercase)
+    export KF_NAME=<your choice of name for the Kubeflow deployment>

+    # Set the path to the base directory where you want to store one or more
+    # Kubeflow deployments.
+For example, /opt/.
+    # Then set the Kubeflow application directory for this deployment.
+    export BASE_DIR=<path to a base directory>
+    export KF_DIR=${BASE_DIR}/${KF_NAME}

     # Set the configuration file to use, such as the file specified below:
-    export CONFIG="{{% config-uri-k8s-istio %}}"
+    export CONFIG_URI="{{% config-uri-k8s-istio %}}"

     # Generate and deploy Kubeflow:
-    mkdir ${KFAPP}
+    mkdir -p ${KF_DIR}
-    cd ${KFAPP}
+    cd ${KF_DIR}
-    kfctl apply -V -f ${CONFIG}
+    kfctl apply -V -f ${CONFIG_URI}
     ```

-    * ${KFAPP} - The name of your Kubeflow application.
-This value also
+    * **${KF_NAME}** - The name of your Kubeflow deployment.
-  becomes the name of the directory where your Kubeflow configurations are
-  stored.
       If you want a custom deployment name, specify that name here.
-  For example,  `kubeflow-test` or `kfw-test`.
+      For example,  `my-kubeflow` or `kf-test`.
-  The value of KFAPP must consist of lower case alphanumeric characters or
+      The value of KF_NAME must consist of lower case alphanumeric characters or
       '-', and must start and end with an alphanumeric character.
       The value of this variable cannot be greater than 25 characters.
 It must
       contain just a name, not a directory path.
+      This value also becomes the name of the directory where your Kubeflow
+      configurations are stored, that is, the Kubeflow application directory.

+    * **${KF_DIR}** - The full path to your Kubeflow application directory.

 1. Check the resources deployed correctly in namespace `kubeflow`